Ssobol7/Debian-Guide-Server-Workstation/README.md

   ---

-  # Workstation on Debian
+## 2. Workstation on Debian 12

-  This `preseed.cfg` file is an automated installation script for Debian 12, allowing the system to be configured without user intervention.
+> This preseed.cfg file is an automated installation script for a Workstation on Debian 12, allowing the system to be configured without user intervention.
 Let's analyze each section of the file and explain its purpose:

-### Analysis of the `preseed.cfg` File

 #### 1. **Setting Locale and Keyboard Layout**